What you Can do to Save ObamaCare in 2017

 Join President Obama, Democrats, Republicans, and the tens of millions of Americans who support healthcare reform in a bipartisan effort to stand up for America’s Patient Protections and Affordable Care.

-It is reasonable for a healthcare reform bill to look different under a Republican Congress and President… but they don’t have a replace plan on the table, their first move is simply defunding the program via “a repeal and delay” tactic.
+It is reasonable for a healthcare reform bill to look different under a Republican Congress and President… but despite a few old plans floating around, they still don’t have a replace plan on the table.
+Meanwhile, their first move is simply defunding the program via “a repeal and delay” tactic.

 Thus, it is the duty of all Americans to stand up and demand “the better plan” Ryan, Trump, and the GOP have promised!
 Simply repealing and delaying isn’t healthcare reform, and it isn’t the hope and change people voted for in 2008, 2012, or 2016.